 How much does a Physician - Occupational Medicine earn in the United States?
 The average Physician - Occupational Medicine salary in the United States is $215,392 as of March 28, 2019, but the range typically falls between $187,702 and $253,583.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View Cost of Living in Major Cities

 Oversees the patient's diagnosis, treatment, and prevention of occupational illnesses and/or injury.
 Prepares patients for return to work after illness or injury or may act as a consultant to identify workplace health hazards.
 Examines patients to determine the appropriate course of treatment.
 Recommends tests to determine extent of illness or help diagnose condition.
 Requires a degree in medicine from an accredited school of medicine, and is licensed to practice medicine.
 May require at least 2-4 years of clinical experience in occupational medicine.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
 May report to a medical director.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.

 Take just three simple steps below to generate your own personalized salary report.